 On the move once again in 1906, the Tuells moved to the Northern Cheyenne reservation in Lame Deer, Montana.
 It was on the Northern Cheyenne reservation in 1906 that we see Julia act on her ardent appetite for capturing history with photography.

-Photographic Journey of Happiness and Loss
+Photographic Journey of Loss

 Julia managed her household and children, and learned more of human nature.
 A deep sorrow came to the Tuell family in the spring 1908, when Julia lost her son in late pregnancy as they made their customary return to Kentucky for summer vacation.